-This Classic Gibson Martini recipe is about as simple as it gets, and sometimes the classics are best just the way they are!
+This Classic Gibson Martini recipe is about as simple as it gets, and sometimes the classics are best!
+This gin martini is great for sipping on all year long!

 You know I love to take recipes and put my own twist on them.
 It’s one of the things I sit and think about all day long now, and all night long.